 Digital Object Identifier (DOI)

 Fulzele, Sadanand; El-Sherbini, Ahmed; Ahmad, Saif; Sangani, Rajnikumar; Matragoon, Suraporn; El-Remessy, Azza; Radhakrishnan, Reshmitha; and Liou, Gregory I., "MicroRNA-146b-3p regulates retinal inflammation by suppressing adenosine deaminase-2 in diabetes" (2015).
-Neurobiology.
+Translational Neuroscience.
 507.